sahithreddya/CoffeeQuality/README.md

 <div style="display: flex; justify-content: center" align="center"><img src="https://github.com/user-attachments/assets/8c7c9456-1e8b-4aad-b1b7-e5e1497b1c65" width="45%"/></div>

 ### Visualizing the average coffee tasting factors for each of the above 10 countries
-It is seen in the below radar charts that __Ethiopia__ has the largest area of pentagon when it comes to the 5 tasting factors of coffee quality.
+It is seen in the below radar charts that __Ethiopia__ has the largest area of the pentagon when it comes to the five tasting factors of coffee quality.

->__Reading the Chart__: The value of each factor ranges from the center of the pentagon(lowest) to the extremeties of the pentagon(highest).
+>__Reading the Chart__: The value of each factor ranges from the center of the pentagon (lowest) to the extremities of the pentagon (highest).
 The country having the most area of its pentagon would mean that the average tasting factor quality is the highest for the respective country.
 <div style="display: flex; flex-wrap:wrap ;justify-content: center" align="center">
   <img src="https://github.com/user-attachments/assets/7cd6b935-32b8-45c6-89e6-a6e0cc7f938f" width="20%"/>
   <img src="https://github.com/user-attachments/assets/17df2f1f-a001-4b1d-9947-b02938de6bcd" width="20%"/>